adipandas/python-gui-demos/README.md

 Feel free to contact me, if you need any kind of input.
 I will be happy to discuss.
 I invite anyone interested to contribute.

-If you find this work useful please cite it as
+If you find this work useful please cite it as:
 ```
 @misc{pythonguidemos,
   author = {Deshpande, Aditya M.},